 Player Characters earn Experience Points (XP) as they adventure.
 XP allows them to increase their Skill Ranks and purchase abilities.

-The character has formal training or experience with the skill.
-They may pick a focus and/or gain an ability.
+2 Trained - The character has formal training or experience with the skill.
+The Character picks a Trained Ability.
 They may now assist other character’s Skill Rolls as their action.

-The character has begun to master specific aspects of a skill.
-Pick an Ability.
+3 Specialist - The character has begun to master specific aspects of a skill.
+Pick a Focus.

-In order to purchase certain Skill Ranks, and eventually Ancient Secrets, with XP, a Player Character needs to have earned a set amount of XP.
+In order to purchase certain Skill Ranks, and eventually Ancient Secrets, with XP, a Player Character needs to have spent a set amount of XP.
+In addition, once they have spent that much XP, they may increase their item slots by one in each attribute.

-A Character earns 50 XP at creation.
+A Character earns 15 XP at creation.
 This XP can be used to purchase Skill Ranks that represent your Character experience and development.
+It is also used to purchase additional abilities, Companions, and Relationships

 The GM may give some Players or the entire party more XP at Creation or during the course of the game to represent that Character’s additional experience or training.